[ Switch to styled version → ]

 CLI Reference

-A complete reference for the `pilotctl` command-line interface.
-All commands support a `--json` flag for structured output.
+A complete reference for `pilotctl`.
+All commands support `--json` for structured output.

 Global flags